Revision Criterion 2.7 – Water Quality

 The ASC’s species-specific standards contain requirements on water quality.
 However, they:

-- Focus predominantly on individual farm sites without considering the impacts of other farms that may operate on the same water bodies, lacking an area-based approach.
+- Focus predominantly on individual farm sites without considering the impacts of other farms that are located in the same waterbodies, therefore lacking an area-based approach.

-Considering the cumulative nature of eutrophication, the new water quality proposal categorises receiving waters according to their nutrient retention capacity based on hydraulic residence time, differentiating between still/slower flowing (‘lentic’) and faster flowing (‘lotic’) systems.
-In this context, the indicators within the proposal have been developed to identify the nutrient retention capacity of the receiving water body and the susceptibility of at-risk water bodies to additional nutrient inputs.
-Where relevant, further assimilative capacity assessment and coordinated area management agreements and actions are required to reduce the rate of change in the tropic status and prevent the eutrophication of a water body.
+Taking into account the cumulative nature of eutrophication, the new water quality proposal categorises receiving waters according to their nutrient retention capacity based on hydraulic residence time, differentiating between still/slower flowing and faster flowing systems.
+In this context, the indicators within the proposal have been developed to identify the nutrient retention capacity of the receiving waterbody and the susceptibility of at-risk waterbodies to additional nutrient inputs.
+Farms located in the most sensitive waterbody type must form an Area Management Agreement (AMA).
+If changes in trophic status start occurring, farms will need to assess the contribution of aquaculture to nutrient inputs and implement corrective actions as part of the AMA.
+These actions will reduce the rate of change in tropic status and prevent the eutrophication of a waterbody.

 More information